henichole/Quora-Studies/README.md

-Project: Scrape answers by month 2014-2024... look at if the answers are increasingly AI-generated
+# Project: AI-generated Contents on Quora.com

 Questions:
 1. Is there a rising or falling trend for AI-generated answers on the site during 2018-2023?